steadramon/ESPGeiger/docs/outputs/pulseout.md

 | `polarity` | 0 / 1     | `0`    | `0` = active high (most cases). `1` = active low (common-anode LEDs, inverted MOSFET drivers). |
 | `fade_shift` | 2-4     | `3`    | Fade decay rate. `2` ≈ 100 ms total, `3` ≈ 250 ms, `4` ≈ 500 ms. |

-Output is rate-limited to 20 clicks/second through a 5-token bucket.
-At high CPS the audio thins out while the underlying counter still tracks every pulse.
+Output is rate-limited to 20 clicks/second.
+At high CPS the audio thins out while the counter still tracks every pulse.

-## Non-blocking

-Two different mechanisms keep clicks off the main loop:

-* Single pulse and LED fade run on a state machine polled at 1 ms cadence.
-  `notifyClick()` flips the pin and registers a deadline; the registry loop picks up the trailing edge on a later tick.
-* Resonant burst uses Arduino's `tone()`, which schedules a hardware timer (timer1 on ESP8266, LEDC on ESP32).
-Microsecond-precise transitions at any audible frequency, also fully non-blocking.

-This matters for longer pulses (e.g. 5-20 ms LED flashes) and for high CPS, where a blocking implementation would tie up the loop and starve other modules.

 ## Per-device voice variation

-Each device picks a small offset on `pulse_us` and `freq` based on its chip ID.
-Two units next to each other sound subtly different rather than identical.
-Computed once at boot.
+Each device picks a small offset on `pulse_us` and `freq` based on its chip ID, so two units next to each other sound subtly different rather than identical.

 ## Use as an LED blink or fade